zia-malik/uniswapV3-fork/README.md

   3. pool fee

 #### 3. mint new possition and provide liqudity:
-run `npx hardhat run --network localhost scripts/04_mintPosition.js` in this script we use `Usdt and Usdc` contracts instance for giving the token approval to `v3 possition manager` and use `Pool Contract` instance for getting the pool info and we will set the protocole fee using the `setFeeProtocol` method of this contract and we use `NonfungiblePositionManager Contract` and use the `mint` method of this contract that will mint the new possition and provide liquid and return the NFT according to our liqudity this `mint` method get the signer and get these perams:
+run `npx hardhat run --network localhost scripts/04_mintPosition.js` in this script we use `Usdt and Usdc` contracts instance for giving the token approval to `v3 possition manager` and use two `Pool Contracts` instance that we deploy in perivious script for getting the pool info and we will set the protocole fee using the `setFeeProtocol` method of each pool and we use `NonfungiblePositionManager Contract` and use the `mint` method of this contract that will mint the new possition and provide liquid in both pools and return the NFT according to our liqudity, this `mint` method get the signer and get these perams:
   1. token 0 address
   2. token 1 address
   3. pool fee